 IMPLICIT FEEDBACK:

-I will apply one of my favourite quotes is from an Australian Noble-winning author: ‘I don’t remember anything I was taught, only what I learned.’
+I will apply one of my favourite quotes from an Australian Noble-winning author: ‘I don’t remember anything I was taught, only what I learned.’
 All coaches need to reflect deeply on this quote.

-The critical question is not, ‘What do I need to teach‘ but rather, ‘What do they need to learn.’
+The critical question is not, ‘What do I need to teach?‘ but rather, ‘What do they need to learn.’
 That question takes a coach on a more effective and fulfilling journey (for both them and their player).

 Two essential concepts factor into the explicit/implicit conversation: